azurecz/k8s-workshop-developer/module04/README.md

 # Enhance Ingress
-Ingress object allows for basic configuration such as routing rules, but NGINX implementation support way more features beyond what is available in Ingress specification.
+Ingress object allows for basic configuration such as routing rules, but NGINX implementation supports way more features beyond what is available in Ingress specification.
 Enhanced options can be configured using annotations.

 ## Enable cookie-based sticky sessions
-At this point our front end is load balanced with no session persistence.
-That is OK for our application, but suppose we work with different one, that is not fully stateless and therefore need to ensure client session always go to same instance.
+At this point our frontend is load balanced with no session persistence.
+That is OK for our application, but suppose we work with different one, that is not fully stateless (eg. when migrating older web apps to containers) and therefore need to ensure client session always goes to the same instance.

 First check you are getting responses from multiple replicas.
 ```